-- 13.1 The Leader of the Council, any Deputy Leader, the Chairman of any Overview and Scrutiny Committee, the Chairman of the Standards Committee, the Chief Executive or any Head of Service may submit reports to the Council. - 13.2 The Leader of the Council and each Deputy Leader shall make Annual Statements to the Council about the delivery of the Council's Corporate Plan objectives over the past year and the actions they intend to take to deliver the Council's Corporate Plan objectives for the following year. - 13.3 The Leader of the Council or the relevant Deputy Leader shall also make an annual statement on the Council's budget.
+- 13.1 The Leader of the Council, any Cabinet Member, the Chairman of any Overview and Scrutiny Committee, the Chairman of the Standards Committee, the Chief Executive or any Head of Service may submit reports to the Council. - 13.2 The Leader of the Council and each Cabinet Member may make Annual Statements on the Council's Policy Framework and intended actions to deliver the Council's Corporate Plan objectives for the following year. - 13.3 The Leader of the Council or the relevant Cabinet Member shall make an annual statement on the Council's budget.